 - And they come fast and loose once the protagonist's mother commits suicide, especially as certain main characters come to terms with (or merely accept) their own impending deaths.

-- Sarah's family insisting that she go on ahead with Leo so she has a chance of surviving, and her parents hugging one another before they die.
+- Sarah's family insisting that she go on ahead with Leo so she has a chance of surviving as they strap her baby brother to her chest, and her parents hugging one another before they die.

 - The crew of the Messiah saying their goodbyes to their families.
 Hell, the entirety of the Bittersweet Ending.